Code-Institute-Submissions/portfolio-18/README.md

 ### Visitor Stories:

- 1. I want to see the latest projects of software developer Patrycja Tyra
+ 1. As a visitor I want to see the latest projects of software developer Patrycja Tyra
- 2. I want to get known who she is and what is her story
+ 2. As a visitor I want to get known who she is and what is her story
- 3. I want to reach her GitHub to check the code
+ 3. As a visitor I want to reach her GitHub to check the code
- 4. I want to see her work experience
+ 4. As a visitor I want to see her work experience
- 5. I want to contact Patrycja Tyra if I would have any questions.
+ 5. As a visitor I want to contact Patrycja Tyra if I would have any questions.
- 6. I am an owner of a business looking to hire someone for freelance
+ 6. As a visitor I am an owner of a business looking to hire someone for freelance
- 7. I want to send some business offer
+ 7. As a visitor I want to send some business offer

 ### Admin user:

-1. I want to log on to the website and be able to add new projects
+1. As an admin I want to log on to the website and be able to add new projects
-2. I want to log on to the website and delete old not needed projects
+2. As an admin I want to log on to the website and delete old not needed projects
-3. I want to log on and edit previously created project.
+3. As an admin I want to log on and edit previously created project.